erfianugrah/cloudflare_api_scripts/terraform/bind-to-tf-generator/README.md

 - `executor.py`: A simple wrapper to list zones and handle DNS exports
 - `bindgenerator.py`: Converts BIND zone files to Terraform configurations

+## License

+This project is licensed under the MIT License - see the [LICENSE](../../LICENSE) file for details.

 ## Prerequisites

 - Python 3.6+